sdmj45/auto_complete/README.md

 Application requires [Java](https://www.java.com) v8+ and [Maven](https://maven.apache.org/) 3+ to run.

-You need Maven installed globally:
+Use maven to install the application:

 ```sh
 $ mvn clean install
 ```
-After the jar is built, you can use the command below to run the application
+After the jar is built, you can run the application with the command as below:
 ```sh
 $ java -cp target\auto_complete-1.0.0.0.jar com.mj.auto_complete.Demo
 ```